aerinzero/MochaSprouts/spec/integration.md

 program.should "accept kids for weekend learning sessions"

-program.should "focus on developing learning-aide tools, to maximize mentor time for 1:1 rather than lecture"
+program.should "focus on developing learning-aide tools, to automate learning and maximize mentor time for 1:1 rather than lecture"

 program.kids.should "be aged 10~teen"